 Printed in 2 colours in 2 runs from one aluminium plate and one stone.
-I. green - plate; 2. gray - stone.
-This impression is in excellent condition.
+I. silver - plate; 2. blue - stone.
+This impression in pristine condition and having the workshop watermark verso lower left; printer's watermark verso lower left; workshop number in pencil verso lower left "2550"